A guide to transactional SMS

 A standard transactional text message is 160 characters in length.

 You can however send longer messages which will arrive on the customers’ phones as a single text message.
+Longer texts that have been combined so they display as one long text are known as concatenated texts.
 SMS API providers will charge more than one text credit for longer transactional texts.

 The absolute maximum SMS character limit varies from provider to provider and is between around 500 and 3000 characters.
 Even the lower end of this range will be far more than you would need for a typical transactional text.